 Each Period of a Child’s Development has its Own Needs

-Coming to a new family with a new-born it has happened many times that the parents were terrified by the thought of not being able to cope with the needs of the new baby.
+Visiting a family with a new-born, parents were often terrified by the thought of not being able to cope with the needs of the new baby.

-They might have gone through a nightmare with their first baby having had lots of trouble in getting the child enough sleep with hours of screaming before calm was reestablished or difficulties in getting the child to eat properly or to get the normal physical development!
+They might have gone through a nightmare with their first baby having had lots of trouble in getting the child enough sleep.
+Hours of screaming before calm was reestablished or difficulties in getting the child to eat correctly or to get healthy physical development!

 Their doctor had diagnosed the first baby with “colic”.
 The horror is seen in the eyes of the parents.

-What I always tried to do was to help the parents to understand the phase of development their baby was in.
-To be understood has a very calming effect.
+I always tried to help the parents to understand the phase of development of their baby was in.
+To be understood is calming for the emotions.
 The two first months are essential for the rest of life.

 - Here you are supposed to learn to feel the difference between hunger and being satisfied.